 There is no doubt that the market for lithium will skyrocket to satisfy the electric vehicle market.
 Analysts indicate that the global market for lithium-ion batteries is poised to rise from US$29.68 billion in 2015 to US$77.42 billion by 2024.
 One report suggests that by 2040 electric vehicles will make up 35% of all new car sales.
 The US-based electric vehicle manufacturer, Tesla, says that within the next few years it expects to be manufacturing 500,000 electric cars annually.
 The firm is building a dedicated gigafactory in Nevada to manufacture all the lithium-ion batteries needed to power its vehicles.

 Battery-grade lithium carbonate and lithium hydroxide are used to produce the materials for different types of lithium-ion battery.
-The market for battery-grade lithium carbonate and lithium hydroxide is forecast to overtake the vehicle fossil fuel market by 2030.
 Battery electric cars are becoming an increasingly attractive prospect for mainstream transport as improved lithium-ion battery technologies are being developed to provide greater power and energy density that will increase acceleration and allow greater travel distances.

 Extracting lithium from rocks and subterranean brine lakes